fabianofranz/docling-conversion-tutorials/README.md

     --enrich-picture-description
 ```

+A Python version of this conversion technique is available in [enrichment.py](./enrichment.py).

 ### VLM

 Docling supports the use of VLMs (Visual Language Models), which can be a good choice in cases where the previous conversion profiles didn't produce good results.
 The Docling team provides [SmolDocling](https://huggingface.co/ds4sd/SmolDocling-256M-preview), a small and fast model specifically targeted at document conversion.
 Other models can also be used, like [Granite Vision](https://huggingface.co/ibm-granite/granite-vision-3.1-2b-preview).